wix/Detox/website/blog/detox-20-is-out.md

 Today we're proud to announce the new major release, **Detox 20**, which brings:

-* official support for Genymotion SaaS,
+* official support for Genymotion SaaS
-* improved integration with test runners,
+* improved integration with test runners
-* configurable logging subsystem,
+* configurable logging subsystem
-* headless mode for iOS via configs and CLI,
+* headless mode for iOS via configs and CLI
-* reversing TCP ports via Android app configs,
+* reversing TCP ports via Android app configs
 * and more optimizations to land in the next minor versions.

 ## Genymotion SaaS